 Appointments are made by phone and in-person.
 Walk-in service is provided on an as needed basis and dependent upon availability of staff.
 When scheduling an appointment, background information is obtained and an appointment is scheduled as soon as possible during students' free (non-class) time.
 Hours of operation are 8:00am – 5:00pm, Monday through Friday.
 Counseling is conducted from 9:00am – 4:00pm.
 After-hours service for emergencies is provided by the counselor on-call, and accessed through the HU Police Department at 757-727-5666.

 Counseling services and records are confidential.
 We neither confirm nor disconfirm any student's client status, and records are kept under lock and key and are not shared with others.
-They continue to be stored for seven years beyond service, after which time they are shredded.
+After seven (7) years, they are shredded.
 Disclosures to third parties, including parents and legal guardians are made only with students' specific written consent.
-Confidentiality may be broken without written consent for the safety of the student and others when there is a likelihood of life-threatening harm to self or others, disclosure of child or elder abuse, loss of the ability to provide self-care, subpoena, or the student is under the age of 18.
-Although employees of the University are required by Title IX to report disclosures of sexual harassment, assault and/or rape, the Counseling Center is exempt from the requirement - confidentiality is maintained.
+Confidentiality may be broken without written consent for the safety of the student and others when there is a likelihood of life-threatening harm to self or others, disclosure of child or elder abuse, loss of the ability to provide self-care or court order, or the student is under the age of 18.
+Although employees of the University are required by Title IX to report disclosures of sexual harassment, assault and/or rape, the Counseling Center is exempt from the requirement – confidentiality is maintained.
 If the disclosure were to include threats of harm to self or others, child or elder abuse, confidentiality could be broken.